-- You do not turn in your lab report by the end of the lab period - Any technical difficulties with scanning or Canvas should be reported immediately to the instructor or the TA.
-You will not receive a zero for "late" submissions if your instructor or TA confirms that you had a completed lab report and you were unable to turn it in by the cutoff time. - You leave without having completed all necessary cleanup (as determined by the instructor or TA) - The best way to avoid losing points due to cleanup is to make sure your instructor or TA examines your station and signs your lab report before you leave.
+- You do not turn in your lab report by the end of the lab period. - Any technical difficulties with scanning or Canvas should be reported immediately to the instructor or the TA.
+You will not receive a zero for "late" submissions if your instructor or TA confirms that you had a completed lab report and you were unable to turn it in by the cutoff time. - You leave without having completed all necessary cleanup (as determined by the instructor or TA). - The best way to avoid losing points due to cleanup is to make sure your instructor or TA examines your station and signs your lab report before you leave.

 Any zero scores on lab reports due to any of the above reasons will not be reversed unless a student can provide compelling evidence that a course or university policy was not properly followed.
-Any questions or disputes should be directed to the lab coordinator, not to the individual section instructor.